microsoft/FluidFramework/build-tools/packages/build-cli/docs/setInterdependencyRange.md

   $ flub setInterdependencyRange GROUP INTERDEPENDENCYRANGE [-v | --quiet]

 ARGUMENTS
   GROUP                 The release group to modify.
+In a package is provided instead of a group, the command is a
+                        no-op.
   INTERDEPENDENCYRANGE  (^|~||workspace:*|workspace:^|workspace:~) Controls the type of dependency that is used between
                         packages within the release group.
 Use "" (the empty string) to indicate exact dependencies.